ishanivyas/DCNF-FCSP/README.md

 https://github.com/raingo/dcnf-fcsp

 The trained model is too large to store in a free GitHub account.
-Please contact me if you need a copy.